JAQUES IS A WEEKLY NEWSLETTER ABOUT THE GLOBAL THEATER INDUSTRY.

 I’m glad you asked!
 Here are a couple of fun faves that are free for all readers:

-And here are a couple of popular examples of the kind of in-depth insights you get with a paid subscription:
+And here are a few popular examples of the kind of in-depth insights you get with a paid subscription:

 New content every week.
 Join us!